sigmorphon/2022SegmentationST/README.md

 Click here to [register for the task](https://forms.gle/J3vsp11n338XbpYD6)!

+Please open the issues if you have any questions.

 ## Part 1: Word-level Morpheme Segmentation
 At the word level, participants will be asked to segment a given word into a sequence of morphemes.
 Input words contains all types of word forms: root words, derived words, inflected words, and compound words.